-Anyway, as it were, this name is a general term used for any of the several drinks that have more than an ample amount of ground cashews or peanuts, oatmeal, tiger bone, and sometimes Irish moss.
+Anyway, as it were, this name is a general term used for any of the several drinks that have more than an ample amount of ground cashews or peanuts, oatmeal, tiger bone wine, and Irish moss.

 A few years ago I was in Brooklyn, New York, and met some of my old friends from back home in a "juice shop" that was the talk of the town.
 We met at about 3:30 p.m. that Saturday evening.

-The shop was packed with men from the Caribbean playing dominoes and "juicing up" for the night.
-The only female in the store was a buxom young lady in her twenties whose clothes were one size too small for her and that revealed some contours that were very noticeable…it goes with the territory - she works there.
+Crowded with men from the Caribbean playing dominoes and "juicing up" for the night, this little haunt carried its weight with local entertainment and the like.
+As such, the only female in the store was a buxom young woman in her twenties whose clothes were one size too small for her and revealed some noticeable contours …it goes with the territory - she works there.
 Of course I stuck out like a sore thumb because I am not a regular.

-My friend, Peter, told me to order from the hand written menu board that was hanging from the west wall.
-I read the menu and tried to decide which one of these I wanted.
+My friend, Peter, told me to order from the hand written menu board hanging on the west wall.
+I read the menu and tried to decide which one of these "juice" to have.

-There were titles like, The Hammer, Tear Drawers, Tan Pon it Long, Rod of Correction, and Easy Rider, and more names.
+There were striking titles like, The Hammer, Tear Drawers, Tan Pon it Long, Rod of Correction, Easy Rider, and more names too high testosterone to mention.
 I could not decide, so Peter said to the brown-eyed man over the counter with the peculiar stare, "Give him the special."